-Mr Saw Tat Loon and Mr Alwin Yike have served the Company as independent directors for a cumulative term of more than 9 years.
-The NC and Board have assessed and determined that they both remain objective and independent in expressing their views and are satisfied with the skills, contributions and independent judgment they bring to the Board.
+Saw Tat Loon and Alwin Yike Chee Wah have served the Company as independent directors for a cumulative term of more than 9 years.
+Anita Chew Cheng Im would have served as an independent director for a cumulative term of more than 9 years on 29 July 2016.
+The NC and Board have assessed and determined that they remain objective and independent in expressing their views and are satisfied with the skills, contributions and independent judgement they bring to the Board.

-In view thereof, the Board would be seeking shareholders' approval at the forthcoming 11th AGM of the Company for Mr Saw Tat Loon and Mr Alwin Yike to continue as independent directors of the Company.
+In view thereof, the Board would be seeking shareholders' approval at the forthcoming 12th AGM of the Company for Saw Tat Loon, Alwin Yike Chee Wah and Anita Chew Cheng Im to continue as independent directors of the Company.